 - 1 Repeat RPR at 6, 12, and 24 months.
-If titers increase fourfold, if an initially high titer (at least 1:32) fails to decline at least fourfold within 12 to 24 months, or if the patient develops signs or symptoms attributable to syphilis, evaluate for possible neurosyphilis and re-treat appropriately. - 2.
-If the patient is HIV-infected, repeat RPR at 6, 12, 18 and 24 months.
-If signs or symptoms of syphilis recur, if signs or symptoms of neurosyphilis develop, or if titers rise fourfold, refer patient for CSF (cerebrospinal fluid) exam and re-treat accordingly. - 3.
-If pregnant, clinical evaluation and RPRs should be done at least once during the third trimester and at delivery.
+If titers increase fourfold, if an initially high titer (at least 1:32) fails to decline at least fourfold within 12 to 24 months, or if the client develops signs or symptoms attributable to syphilis, evaluate for possible neurosyphilis and re-treat appropriately. - 2.
+If the client is HIV-infected, repeat RPR at 6, 12, 18 and 24 months.
+If signs or symptoms of syphilis recur, if signs or symptoms of neurosyphilis develop, or if titers rise fourfold, refer client for CSF (cerebrospinal fluid) exam and re-treat accordingly.

-- 1. Consult delegating physician when further medical guidance is needed and standard protocol is not applicable for therapeutic treatment of patient. - 2.
-All patients who have neuropsychiatric signs and/or symptoms to a physician. - 3.
-All HIV-infected patient s in late latent syphilis and/or syphilis of unknown duration to a physician. - 4.
-Pregnant women diagnosed for syphilis in 2nd trimester, should be referred to OB/GYN for sonographic fetal evaluation for congenital syphilis. - 5.
-To a physician for skin testing for penicillin allergy, and possible desensitization, as necessary. - 6.
-All latent syphilis cases should be referred to a Communicable Disease Specialist for further counseling and sex partner referral. - 7.
-Public Health Employees must be familiar with procedures for reporting possible sexual or physical abuse of children if encountered through history or physical.
-All suspected sexual or physical abuse of children must be reported to the county Department of Family and Children Services office as per guidelines for Mandatory Reporting of Suspected Child Abuse for Public Health Personnel, which may be viewed on the Public Health Information Library (PHIL) at http://www.dphphil.org/policy. - 8.
-Refer pregnant patient s to OBGYN physician for prenatal care.
+- 1. All clients who have neuropsychiatric signs and/or symptoms to a physician. - 2.
+All HIV-infected clients in late latent syphilis and/or syphilis of unknown duration to a physician. - 3.
+To a physician for skin testing for penicillin allergy, and possible desensitization, as necessary. - 4.
+All latent syphilis cases should be referred to a Communicable Disease Specialist for further counseling and sex partner referral. - 5.
+Public Health Employees must be familiar with reporting of possible sexual abuse if encountered through history, physical.
+All suspected sexual abuse must be reported to the county Department of Family and Children Services office as per guidelines for Mandatory Reporting of Suspected Child Abuse for Public Health Personnel. - 6.
+Refer pregnant clients to OBGYN physician for prenatal care.